gaberrini/gRPC-todo-list/README.md

 To run the test client you need to execute the following command, for the client to work successfully the gRPC server must be running.

-The test client will try the different gRPC available.
+The test client script will try the different gRPC methods available.

 ```
 pipenv run .\src\proto_client\todolists_client.py